natesymer/sansom/README.md

 Sansom
 ===

-Flexible, versatile, light web framework named after Sansom street in Philly.
+Scientific, philosophical, abstract web 'picowork' named after Sansom street in Philly, where it was made.

+Philosophy
+-

+*A piece of software should not limit you to one way of thinking.*

+You can write a `Sansomable` for each logical unit of your API, but you also don't have to.

+You can also mount existing Rails/Sinatra apps in your `Sansomable`.
+But you also don't have to.

+You can write one `Sansomable` for your entire API.

 Installation
 -

-Add this line to your application's Gemfile:

-    gem '.'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install .
+`gem install sansom`

 Usage
 -